California Boat Fire Claims Dozens Of Lives, Officials Fear

 Officials fear that the death toll may be in the dozens after a fire broke out on a dive boat off the coast of California, The Associated Press reports.

-Early Monday morning, the Conception, a charter boat that had taken passengers on a tour around the Channel Islands, off the coast of Southern California.
+Early Monday morning, the Conception, a charter boat that had taken passengers on a tour around the Channel Islands, off the coast of Southern California, radioed for help.
 At about 3:15 a.m., according to Coast Guard spokesperson Petty Officer Mark Barney, a mayday call came in from the vessel.
 The message was “garbled,” but apparently enough information was sent through that authorities were able to pinpoint the vessel’s location and send help.

 Based on the available information, it appears that five crew members sleeping in the upper levels of the vessel were able to leap into the water.
 A nearby vessel, identified as The Grape Escape, picked up the crew members in the water.
 Two of them are believed to have suffered minor injuries, according to The Los Angeles Times.